maxandersen/jbosstools-gitmigration/README.md

       # Delete repos (if needed)
       $ find jbosstools-* -maxdepth 0 | xargs -n 1 -I {} curl -u "maxandersen:$GITHUBPWD" https://api.github.com/$GITHUB_ROOT/scratch-{} -X DELETE

+11) Push changes

+      # You might need to use --force here if the destination repo is new or contain old history.
+      # Push all branches
+      $ git push --all
+      # Push all tags
+      $ git push --tags

 Resources used:

   * [GitHub API][] - GitHub REST API allowed me to setup and destroy multiple repositories very easily.
 Not having to click through the web ui safed me a lot of time.